 Action E.7.b Create additional locations, with adequate parking, for access to the Connecticut and Ompompanoosuc rivers for swimming and small cartop-type water craft.

-Goal F Provide facilities and services in a manner that reinforces the town’s land use development, energy, and natural resource protection goals and policies.
+Goal F Provide facilities and services in a manner that reinforces the town’s land use development, energy, and natural resource protection goals and policies in an economical way

 Objective F.1 Continue to work towards long-term solutions for disposal of solid and hazardous waste through regional cooperation, and reduction of the volume of solid waste through recycling and consumer education.